Tomato Crackers: Savory, Crunchy Bites With Chickpea Flour Gluten Free Crackers Recipe Indian No Oven

 |vegan recipe of crackers|

 Yes, the title reads tomato crackers.
-Trust me, savory crackers are here.
-But this is not a gluten free recipe, for I have used oatmeal here.
-But you can always skip oats to make for a yummy chickpea flour gluten free snack.
+Trust me, savory gluen-free crackers Indian no oven are here.
+The gluten-free recipe uses a handful of oatmeal for the extra fiber punch here.
+But you can always skip oats to make for a yummy chickpea flour gluten-free snack.

 I use homemade ghee or clarified butter and that too in limited quantity.